jawadkc/Test-Automation-Training-Program/03_Nightwatch/03_Assignment_01/README.md

     * https://nightwatchjs.org/guide/running-tests/#command-line-options
 5. You should be able to run the tests against different browsers using different environment configurations
     * `Environment specific settings` section in https://nightwatchjs.org/gettingstarted/configuration/#base-settings

-## Explore random selection using element Index

-## Explore read text and use it in subsequent Steps

-## Explore globals and external globals

-## Explore retries and cli Commands

-## Explore Cross browser multi environment settings